oggy/active_nomad/README.markdown

  * The proc should return true if persistence was successful, false otherwise.
 This will be the return value of `save`, etc.
- * Active Nomad defines `to_json` and `from_json` which will serialize to and from a JSON string with predictable attribute order (i.e., appropriate for a cookie).
+ * Active Nomad defines `to_ordered_json` and `from_json` which will serialize to and from a JSON string with predictable attribute order (i.e., appropriate for a cookie).
  * You may alternatively override `persist` in a subclass if you don't want to register a proc for every instance.